 DACA - Everything You Need To Know About The Repeal

 This means DACA recipients still have protection from deportation, and all the rights DACA grants until your DACA status expires.
-And even if your DACA is set to expire, you can still renew your status during the window opened by a federal court injunction against the DACA repeal.
+If your DACA is set to expire, you can still renew your status.
 Renewed DACA status lasts for 2 years.
-With all this in mind, if DACA is concretely repealed, here’s what undocumented and DACAmented young people should know, and what you need to prepare for.
+With all this in mind, if DACA is ever concretely repealed, here’s what undocumented and DACAmented young people should know, and what you need to prepare for.

 What DACA recipients need to know: